eristoddle/eristoddle.github.com/index.md

 ## Just Starting This Blog

 And I am still customizing and setting it up.
 Until it is actually active you can see posts I have written [here](http://www.stephanmiller.com).

+I am leaving one of the default posts here on the blog just so that I have some notes on how to use Jekyll which is what powers this blog.
+Plus a [link](http://jekyllbootstrap.com/usage/jekyll-quick-start.html) here, so I remember how to post to this thing.

+I am using the Twitter Bootstrap theme with the Superhero template from [Bootswatch](http://bootswatch.com/).

 ## Recent Posts